ulrikHesmyr/ulrikHesmyr/README.md

 - 👀 I’m interested in coding, video editing, photography and soccer.
 - 🌱 I’m currently learning js
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me @bjoerkum on instagram
+- 📫 How to reach me: @bjoerkum on instagram or ulrik.hesmyr@gmail.com

 <!---
 ulrikHesmyr/ulrikHesmyr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.